 I am often asked questions about being an artist or about my artwork.
-I thought I would answer the top five.
+I thought I would answer the five frequently asked questions.

 I feel like I haven’t painted my best painting yet.
 I always feel like my next painting will be my best painting so I am able to let go of a painting to make room for the next!